maurges/every-rust-gui-library/notes.md

 application they are not so bad.
 I wonder how will slint handle third-party components in the future.

+Bindings are required to be pure, argh.
+But the reason stated is not because of multiple evaluation, but because of undefined order, which is not bad, as long as everything is evaluated at the end.
+So I guess I need to lie about being pure.

 ## vgtk

 Another elm + gtk project.
 Again gtk3.
 I have googled why people would choose 3